oracle-livelabs/database/23aifree/json-install-mongo/json-install-mongo.md

 In this lab, you will:

-* Install Mongo Shell on your local machine
+* Install MongoDB Shell and MongoDB Command Line Database Tools on your local machine
-* Set up your PATH to point to the Mongo Shell executable
+* Set up your PATH to point to the MongoDB Shell and MongoDB Command Line Database Tools executable

 ### Prerequisites